-With the delay in our development progress of the Marillana Project with no mining activities undertaken during the year, the scope of the report covers all operations of the Group, mainly the head office in Hong Kong and its subsidiaries in Western Australia.
-The report presents information relevant to the ESG management approach for the financial year from 1 July 2019 to 30 June 2020 (the 'Reporting Period').
+With the delay in development of the Marillana Project and no mining activities undertaken during the year, the scope of the report covers all operations of the Group, mainly the head office in Hong Kong and its subsidiaries in Western Australia.
+The report presents information relevant to the ESG management approach for the financial year from 1 July 2020 to 30 June 2021 (the "Reporting Period").